Game Instance

 Re-assembly and calibration

-With the basic configuration in place, proceed with de-soldering of flashing wires and with the reassembly of the smart-plug in reverse order, from step 8 to 4 (see above).
+With the basic configuration in place, proceed with de-soldering the jump-wires and the reassembly of the smart-plug in reverse order, from step 8 to 4 (see above).
 When mounting the grounding pieces, use the elasticity of the bottom piece to achieve an electrical contact with the top one.
 Soldering the pieces is practically impossible due to the heat sinking ability of the large metal pieces.
 That said, the elastic force of the bottom piece is largely sufficient for a strong electrical contact.
 However, do check the resistance of that contact using a multi-meter; do not continue until you're reached a very low value between the two.
 Also, do not connect the plug to the mains before putting it back in its case!

 Before gluing back the two pieces, check you haven't forgot something (screws, contact protection, etc).
 Use the hot-glue gun to carefully inject molten plastic continuously in the saw crevice around the plug.
 Insert a plug in the socket beforehand so that the top piece is held firmly in place for the success of this step.